An implicit large-eddy simulation perspective on the flow over periodic hills: Results and Discussion

-The results in Figure \ref{fig:averaging_reattachment_plot} show that as we refine the mesh, the reattachment points approach the experimental reattachment point value by Rapp \cite{Rapp2009}.
-It can be seen that the results are not monotonically approaching the value as the mesh is refined and this is in agreement with the oscillatory nature of the physical phenomena.
-In fact, the results using different meshes coincide with the results of previous studies.
-The reattachment point obtained by Breuer et al. \cite{Breuer2009} is in the error bandwidth of the reattachment points obtained using the coarse mesh in this study.
-This is promising considering that this 250K cells mesh has 40x less cells than the one used in the LESOCC simulation.
-In the literature Krank et al. \cite{Krank2018} used this methodology to compare two configurations: a DNS simulation with 65K cells and $33.6$M DoFs and an URDNS simulation with 65K cells and $22.5$M DoFs.
-For the latter, they observed that the reattachment point was closer to the experimental value by Rapp \cite{Rapp2009} but away from the DNS simulation.
-However, this study shows a very clear trend towards the experimental reattachment point as we increase the mesh resolution along with a reduction of the error bandwidth.
+The results in Fig.~\ref{fig:averaging_reattachment_plot} show that as we refine the mesh, the reattachment points approach the experimental reattachment point value by \cite{Rapp2009}.
+For this plot, we also added the results for an intermediate mesh with 500K cells, since it allows us to see that the results are not monotonically approaching the experimental value as the mesh is refined, which is in agreement with the oscillatory nature of the physical phenomena.
+The reattachment point obtained by \cite{Breuer2009} is in the error bandwidth of the reattachment points obtained using the coarse mesh in this study.
+In the literature, \cite{Krank2018} used this methodology to compare two configurations: a DNS simulation with 65K cells and $33.6$M DoFs and an URDNS simulation with 65K cells and $22.5$M DoFs.
+For the latter, they observed that the reattachment point was closer to the experimental value by \cite{Rapp2009} but away from the DNS simulation.
+This study shows a very clear trend towards the experimental reattachment point as we increase the mesh resolution along with a reduction of the error bandwidth.
+It can also be observed, that again, the bandwidth of all the meshes is reduced significantly after the averaging for $\SI{500}{\second}$ and $\SI{600}{\second}$, which reassures that a minimum of $\SI{700}{\second}$ is required to accurately predict specific quantities.

-As discussed in Section \ref{subsec:timestep}, varying the time step has the largest effect on the stresses.
-Therefore, it is theorised that the time step has a predominant effect on the resolution of the small eddies at the wall and hence the stresses, which have a small time scale and so a small time step is required to depict them.
-This impacts the reattachment point location.
-Global refinement affects global factors, and enables a more accurate simulation of the bulk flow and global properties.
-The finer mesh however makes the reattachment point more precise, as each cell along the lower wall is smaller and hence there is less uncertainty in those values.

-Therefore, refining the mesh has a significant effect on the bulk flow accuracy.
-There is very little variation between the intermediate (500K), fine (1M), very fine (4M) and finest mesh (8M), except at the near wall region, which leads to resulting variation in the recirculation bubble and shear layer.
-These deviations are small and it is unclear as to whether they show a greater accuracy, as these are hypothesised to be due to the time parameters, and so even the intermediate mesh is hence deemed the ideal mesh to use for periodic hills simulations when a stabilization technique is used.